Land development in the public interest counts returns not just in dollars for owners, but in all the ways it helps our community prosper.

 Affordable Childcare and Early Learning

-A lack of affordable, quality childcare is affecting families, care providers, employers, and the local economy.
+• A lack of affordable, quality childcare is affecting families, care providers, employers, and

 Source: Western Washington University Center for Economic and Business Research, Preliminary Report: Whatcom County Child Care Demand Study (2021)